A VA home loan is the greatest benefit given to our Veterans.

-The funding fee amount will depend on whether or not it’s your first time using a VA loan.
-The current VA funding fee for first-use borrowers is 2.15% of the loan amount, starting in 2020 this will raise slightly to 2.30%.
+The funding fee amount will depend on whether it’s your first time using a VA loan.
+The current VA funding fee for first-use borrowers is 2.15% of the loan amount.
+Starting in 2020, this will rise slightly to 2.30%.
 Subsequent use funding fees will increase from 3.3% to 3.6%.

-The increase is minimal and considering borrowers are able to roll the fee into the loan should not really affect people that much.
+The increase is minimal, and considering borrowers can roll the fee into the loan should not really affect people.

 2020 VA Funding Fee Chart